Threemasks12/module3_assignment/readme.md

 ## Task: My books they are a mess.

 In the file `books.json` there is a listing of books.
 Write the functions to
-- Return only boks starting with `The`
+- Return only books starting with `The`
-- Return only books writen by authors with a `t` in their name
+- Return only books written by authors with a `t` in their name
-- The number of books writen after `1992`
+- The number of books written after `1992`
-- The number of books writen befor `2004`
+- The number of books written before `2004`
-- Return the isbn number of all the boos for a given author.
+- Return the isbn number of all the books for a given author.
-- List books alphabeticaly assending or decendig
+- List books alphabetically assending or decendig
-- List books chronologicaly assending or decendig
+- List books chronologically assending or decendig
 - List books grouped by author last name
 - Lits books grouped by author first name